yzz9048/RCDMMP/README.md

 For GAIA, please refer to https://github.com/CloudWise-OpenSource/GAIA-DataSet

-Media and SN are coming soon, and we present a toy dataset, similar to Media and SN, except that the data volume is smaller:https://drive.google.com/file/d/1sBylsgSY8jP1WHHCtipWOKgF8nCHoL1u/view?usp=drive_link
+Media and SN are coming soon, and we present a toy dataset (the illustration expriment in the paper), similar to Media and SN, except that the data volume is smaller: https://drive.google.com/file/d/1sBylsgSY8jP1WHHCtipWOKgF8nCHoL1u/view?usp=drive_link

 # Details
 The json files in the data warehouse are the raw data collected by tools, i.e.., Prometheus and k6, and the csv files are extracted from json files.